stitchdata/docs/_developer-content/connect/guides/api/partner-authentication-guide.md

 permalink: /developers/stitch-connect/guides/stitch-partner-authentication-guide
 redirect_from: /stitch-connect/guides/stitch-partner-authentication-guide

-doc-type: "tutorial"
+summary: "As an API client, you'll need to obtain an API access token before you can make API requests on behalf of a user's Stitch client account.
+In this guide, we'll cover the available methods for obtaining an access token and authenticating to the API."

 product-type: "connect"
 content-type: "guide"
 content-id: "partner-authentication"

+key: "connect-partner-auth"

 layout: general
 sidebar: on-page

+# -------------------------- #
+#      GUIDE PAGE INFO       #
+# -------------------------- #

+## This is used only on the /stitch-connect/guides page.
+doc-type: "tutorial"
 icon: lock
-order: 1
+order: 2

-toc: false
-summary: false
-feedback: false

-summary: "As an API client, you'll need to obtain an API access token before you can make API requests on behalf of a user's Stitch client account.
-In this guide, we'll cover the available methods for obtaining an access token and authenticating to the API."
-## This is used only on the /stitch-connect/guides page.
 description: "Learn about the API authentication methods available to Stitch Partners."